 All work placements have a strong cross-cultural focus and are considered academic courses.
 Students are expected to reflect on British attitudes and approaches to work by keeping a descriptive and reflective journal, submitting an essay and a portfolio, and an oral presentation may be required.

 In order to participate in the internship program, students will be required to obtain a Tier 4 (General) Student Visa.
 This will add to the costs of the program and should be considered before applying.
-Follow this link to find out more information about Immigration into the UK.

 One last tip: While there are plenty of “big name” organizations in London, such companies may be reluctant to offer U.S. students a placement.
 Smaller firms and establishments tend to offer the most fulfilling placements as they have more ‘hands-on’ work to offer interns.